Policies & Procedures

 Use of Agents

-UIUC does not partner with agents or other private organizations to represent the university for the purpose of recruiting or enrolling students.
-Only appointed employees or trained alumni of UIUC are authorized to officially represent the university in recruiting and enrolling students through direct contact with the applicant, the applicant's parents/legal guardians, spouse or school-appointed counselors.
+University of Illinois Urbana-Champaign does not partner with agents or other private organizations to represent the university for the purpose of recruiting or enrolling students.
+Only appointed employees or trained alumni of University of Illinois Urbana-Champaign are authorized to officially represent the university in recruiting and enrolling students through direct contact with the applicant, the applicant's parents/legal guardians, spouse or school-appointed counselors.
 The university does not condone high-pressure recruitment strategies nor provide compensation by commissions, bonuses, or other incentive payments based on the number of students referred, recruited, admitted, or enrolled, including recruitment of military service members.

 We understand that prospective students and their families may retain the services of independent educational consultants or advisors to assist them in applying to colleges or universities in the United States and abroad.
 These private consultants or advisors are permitted, but they are not recognized representatives of the university.
 Students, parents, and school-appointed counselors are encouraged to work directly with the Office of Undergraduate Admissions.